abhi963007/Code-piece/README.md

 - Custom JavaScript in the `js/` directory

 ## Deployment
-The website is ready for deployment on any standard web hosting service:
+The website is automatically deployed from GitHub to Netlify:

+1. Changes pushed to the main branch are automatically deployed
+2. The deployment status can be monitored on Netlify
+3. Custom domain configuration is available through Netlify's dashboard

+For manual deployment:
 1. Upload all files to your web hosting server
 2. Ensure all file paths are correct
 3. Configure your domain to point to the uploaded files